-I have facilitated nuno felting technique workshops since 2009.
+I have facilitated textile enrichment workshops since 2009.
 In addition, my presentation experience includes image-supported overviews of nuno felting, as well as a survey (8-week mini-course) on the topics of “slow textiles” and soon, sustainable making.
 Please see my c.v. for specifics.
-Here is a brief essay I prepared some months ago concerning my workshop/teaching philosophy.
-Search the Blog Topics list for Workshop-related posts which include slide shows.
+Here is a brief essay I prepared concerning my workshop/teaching philosophy.
+You may also search the Blog Categories and Tag lists for Workshop-related posts which include slide shows and/or image galleries.

 I’m taking some time to reflect after hosting a weekend of workshops at my studio.